Best Camping Sleeping Bags of 2026

 How to Choose a Camping Sleeping Bag

-How do you choose the “right” temperature rating?
-Many things contribute to how hot or cold you might feel, like packing the right clothing, staying hydrated before bed, eating plenty of calories at dinner, altitude of your campsite, and especially the insulation of your sleeping pad / mattress.
+Many factors contribute to how hot or cold you might feel, such as packing the right clothing, staying hydrated before bed, eating plenty of calories at dinner, the altitude of your campsite, and especially the insulation of your sleeping pad or mattress

 WHERE DOES THE DOWN COME FROM?